President of Serbia: History

 The Presidency existed until 1990 when a new Constitution was adopted, which introduced a semi-presidential system and established the post of President of the Republic.
 Following first multi-party elections in Serbia after the World War II, held in December 1990, Slobodan Milošević was the first to be elected to the office of the president of the Republic of Serbia.
 Milošević remained in office until the 1997 presidential election.
 Considering that the turnout in the election was less than 50%, a new election was scheduled for December 1997, which was won by Milan Milutinović.
 Once Milutinović's term ended, election was called for September 2002.
 However, the turnout in the second round was lower than 50%, and therefore a new election had to be called for December 2002, which also had the same outcome.
 In 2003, a new election was scheduled, however, the election's turnout was again lower than 50%.
 In the 2004 election, however, Boris Tadić was elected president after the turnout rules were abolished.

 The new Constitution, adopted in 2006, provided for a parliamentary system.
 Tadić won the 2008 early presidential election and was re-elected as president.
-Tadić resigned as president in 2012 for the presidential election to be held concurrently with the parliamentary election, only to lost it to Tomislav Nikolić thus becoming the first president to resign from office.
+Tadić resigned as president in 2012 for the presidential election to be held concurrently with the parliamentary election, only to lose it to Tomislav Nikolić thus becoming the first president to resign from office.
 Nikolić resigned as president of the Serbian Progressive Party upon assuming office and remained in office until 2017, when he was succeeded by Aleksandar Vučić.
 Vučić won his second term after winning in the 2022 election.